SalmonMode/contextional/README.md

 ## "`contex`-`tional`?"

 It's a portmanteau of the words "context" and "functional".
-These words were chosen because the DSL works by using context managers (`with` statements), and allows you to write functional tests (testing as you go).
+These words were chosen because the tool works by using context managers (`with` statements), and allows you to write functional tests (testing as you go).

 ## What does it do?